 - MedChi: Telehealth billing and coding guidelines

-- Telehealth expanded during state of emergency to include audio-only calls – see order dated 03-20-20, which was amended and restated on April 1 as EXECUTIVE ORDER NUMBER 20-04-01-01.
+- Telehealth expanded during state of emergency to include audio-only calls – see order dated 03-20-20, which was amended and restated on April 1 as EXECUTIVE ORDER NUMBER 20-04-01-01 and subsequently replaced by the Preserve Telehealth Act (SB 3).
+Click here for a list of FAQs as of August 10, 2021.

 - CMS: audio-only behavioral telehealth reimbursed on par with regular visits retroactive to March 1 – see APA info